 2019 Stat Line: 163.1 IP, 28 GS, 10-13 Record, 4.13 ERA, 4.85 FIP, 1.347 WHIP, 9.5 H/9, 1.54 HR/9, 2.64 BB/9, 7.11 K/9, 1.5 fWAR

 2019 Season in Review

-Heading into the 2019 season right-handed pitcher Zach Eflin was largely overlooked.
+Heading into the 2019 season, RHP Zach Eflin was largely overlooked.
 As the fifth starter in the rotation, journalists and fans were questioning whether or not he would even keep his spot.
 Early in the season, Eflin silenced any doubts.

 In a 5-1 win over the Miami Marlins on April 28, Eflin became the first Philadelphia Phillies pitcher to throw a complete game since September of 2017 when Ben Lively did so in a loss to the Washington Nationals.

 Soon after, Eflin shut out the Kansas City Royals on May 11.
 He allowed only four hits and no walks while striking out seven.
-Eflin became first Phillies pitcher to throw a complete game shutout since Jeremy Hellickson did so against the Marlins in September 2016.
+Eflin became the first Phillies pitcher to throw a complete-game shutout since Jeremy Hellickson did so against the Marlins in September 2016.

 Eflin’s performances began to falter after he returned from a 10-day stay on the injured list because of mid-back tightness.
 He regressed to a 4.02 ERA in June, but was still an effective major league starter before hitting a wall in July.